5 Advantages of a Diverse Supplier Base

 Beyond ROI, the Hackett Group concluded that procurement organizations who work with a diverse supplier base also had lower overall operating costs and spent 20% less on their buying operations.
 This success all occurred while employing half the number of people in their procurement department.

-Today, we are going to dive deeper into the world of supplier diversity and give you five reasons why you should be taking advantage of procurement’s best kept secret:
+We dive deeper into the world of supplier diversity and give you five reasons why you should be taking advantage of procurement’s best-kept secret:

-- Allows access to a whole different network: Organizations implementing supplier diversity programs are more likely to penetrate new markets and gain new customers.
+Organizations implementing supplier diversity programs are more likely to penetrate new markets and gain new customers.
 As you reach out to more and more suppliers, you will become privy to each of their business networks and certification networks.
-For example, the National Veteran Owned Business Association (NaVOBA) certifies veteran-owned businesses.
+For example, the National Veteran-Owned Business Association (NaVOBA) certifies veteran-owned businesses.
 NaVOBA likely has an event list they attend for networking purposes.
 By attending those events, you will gain access to new suppliers and relationships in the space.

 Supplier diversity is a business practice that is instrumental in improving your bottom-line, and as we’ve reviewed above, it will benefit your business in more ways than impacting spend.
-Discover how you can strengthen your supplier diversity programs and bring these five advantages to your business with Total Supplier Manager (TSM).
+Discover how you can strengthen your supplier diversity programs and bring these five advantages to your business with Supplier Management.